The Neuroscience of Crowd Influence

 Building a Crowd of Supporters Enhances Leadership

-Leadership speakers and trainers often encourage trust-building.
-By taking advantage of people’s tendency to follow the crowd, such a loyal group can greatly enhance your individual influence.
-In the world of marketing, companies often pay popular influencers on social media venues to create and grow a following of customers.
+A top leadership skill is trust-building.
+Such a loyal group can significantly enhance your influence by taking advantage of people’s tendency to follow the crowd.
+In the marketing world, companies often pay popular influencers on social media venues to create and grow a following of customers.
 In corporate and organizational leadership, enlisting the support of a loyal group is a powerful way to influence others to follow your lead.

 Science-Based Leadership Methods Get Results